1930 – 2013

 Ira Rubin was one of the great theorists of bridge.
 Rubin invented two-way two-bids, gladiator responses to notrump, and gladiator and extended Landy.
 His main interest was bidding.
 He says, ”Defense comes with a brain.
 Its instinctive.”

-Rubin was amongst the most fiercesome competitors of his day, earning the nicknames “the Beast” and the “Fiery Genius” along the way.
-“In the last serious event that I played against Ira,” said Bob Hamman, “I vividly recall him struggling valiantly to hold 2♣, not vulnerable, to down one.
-It did not affect the outcome of the match, but it showed the fierce competitive instincts that he always displayed.”
+Rubin was amongst the most formidable competitors of his day, earning the nicknames “the Beast” and the “Fiery Genius” along the way.
+According to Bob Hamman, “When the Beast appeared, as friend or foe, all present knew the battle had been joined.”
+“In the last serious event that I played against Ira,” said Hamman, “I vividly recall him struggling valiantly to hold 2♣, not vulnerable, to down one.
+It did not affect the outcome of the match, but it showed the fierce competitive instincts hat he always displayed.”